jhirota/GZ/README.md

 Performing regression analyses on the stay-home rate

 * Summary_stat <br>
-Making a table of summary statistics of key variables
+Creating a table of summary statistics of key variables

 ## 05_report
 This folder creates Supplementary Information document.